greg-zometa/me/src/content/blog/comptia/a-plus/networking/internet-connections.md

 Some benefits of VPNs include:

-- **Privacy and anonymity** -- Users can browse a network without having their activity monitored by an ISP.
+- **Privacy and anonymity** —Users can browse a network without having their activity monitored by an ISP.
-- **Increased security** -- Users must receive authentication before gaining access to a VPN.
+- **Increased security** —Users must receive authentication before gaining access to a VPN.
 Organizations can secure company data this way by preventing unauthenticated users from accessing sensitive information.
-- **Geo-spoofing** -- Users connected to VPNs appear to be in the same location as the server, whether in an office building or another country entirely.
+- **Geo-spoofing** —Users connected to VPNs appear to be in the same location as the server, whether in an office building or another country entirely.
 Users can retrieve company data or gain access to geo-blocked content outside of their country's borders.